- How Eligibility for Student Financial Aid is Calculated

 Terms and Conditions of the Financial Aid Package

 Most financial aid is originally packaged assuming you will be a full-time student enrolled in a minimum of 12 credit hours for the entire length of each semester.
 Some aid programs require a minimum number of credit hours of enrollment.
 Audited courses and courses taken through the Workforce and Community Services Division do not count toward enrollment requirements.

 Some aid programs have supplemental requirements in addition to enrollment and grade point average.
 Nursing and Federal Direct Loans require you to sign and complete a promissory note.
 First-time Federal Direct Loan borrowers must also complete Entrance Counseling.
 Students accepting an offer for Federal Work-Study, America Reads program, and America Counts program must be hired and perform their assigned job duties before they receive those funds.

 If you are receiving any type of private, public or outside scholarship you must report it in writing to the Office of Financial Aid.
-Failure to do so may result in an over award, which may cause a balance your Owens account and will require immediate repayment.
+Failure to do so may result in an over award, which may cause a balance on your Owens account and will require immediate repayment.

 Changes to the Financial Aid Package

 Your aid may be revised at any time, based on a change in your eligibility, your enrollment, or office or agency error.
 If your financial aid has already been credited to your student account, you may be responsible for partial or full repayment of the funds, regardless of the reason for the adjustment.
 As required by law, revision of your aid package may occur if: